Stanford/WMD/README.txt

-$Id

 WMD - WebAuth Module for Drupal 6.x

 -- SUMMARY --

 Authors: Ken Sharp, Steve Rude, Josh Koenig, Marco Wise

 The WebAuth Module for Drupal (also known as WMD) implements external logins using Stanford's WebAuth.
 It automatically creates new users accounts and assigns them Drupal roles based on mappings between Workgroups and Roles as specified by the administrator.

 For a full description of the module, visit the project page: https://github.com/mistermarco/WMD/

 To submit bug reports and feature suggestions, or to track changes: https://github.com/mistermarco/WMD/issues